A Brief History

 Tea firstly appeared in Europe thanks to Portuguese Jesuit Father Jasper de Cruz in 1560.

-96% of all cups of tea drunk daily in the UK are brewed from tea bags.
+97.5% of tea purchased in the UK comes in tea bags.

 Apart from tourism, tea is the biggest industrial activity in India.